13. Williwaw

 But it is strange; one of the small islands ahead appears unnaturally painted in red.
 I check the charts and discover that it is a shipwreck.

 Peering through my binoculars, I see a four-story ship tipped over, with its stern propeller exposed.
 Did the Williwaw cause this?
-What happened to this large ship, even though it was manned by a well-trained crew and provided with sophisticated equipment?
+What happened to this large ship, even though it was manned by a well-trained crew and equipped with sophisticated instruments?

 ship wreck